Alert Ready: Alerts issued

 The following is the total number of emergency alert messages issued by Canadian government authorities through Alert Ready.

 Participating agencies

 Only authorized government agencies may issue alerts.
-Alerts distributed by NAAD originate from specially-designated government agencies/ministries and provincial alerting agencies.
-Tornado alerts are issued by the federal Environment and Climate Change Canada (ECCC), while all other emergency alert messages are issued by the respective provincial/territorial government organizations.
+Alerts distributed by NAAD originate from specially designated government agencies/ministries and provincial alerting agencies.
+Severe weather alerts are issued by the federal Environment and Climate Change Canada (ECCC), while all other emergency alert messages are issued by the respective provincial/territorial government organizations.